A Comprehensive Survey on Vector Database: Storage and Retrieval Technique, Challenge: Search

 where $C(q)$ is the set of candidate points obtained by traversing each branch of the tree and retrieving all the points in the leaf nodes that $q$ belongs to.
 The algorithm uses a priority queue to store the nodes to be visited, sorted by their distance to $q$.
 The algorithm also prunes branches that are unlikely to contain the nearest neighbor by using a bound on the distance between $q$ and any point in a node.

-The advantage of K-means tree is that it can perform fast and accurate similarity search and retrieval of data points based on their cluster membership, by following the branches of the tree that are most likely to contain the nearest neighbors of the query point.
+The advantage of K-means tree is that it can perform fast and accurate similarity searches and retrieval of data points based on their cluster membership by following the branches of the tree that are most likely to contain the nearest neighbors of the query point.
 K-means tree can also support dynamic operations, such as inserting and deleting points, by updating the tree structure accordingly.
 The performance of K-means tree depends on several factors, such as the dimensionality of the data, the number of clusters per node, and the distance metric used.
-These factors affect the trade-off between accuracy and efficiency, as well as the complexity and scalability of the algorithm.
-There are also some challenges and extensions of K-means tree, such as dealing with noisy and outlier points, choosing a good initialization for the k-means algorithm, or using multiple trees to increase recall.